erudituse/pub-Jira-Monte_Carlo/README.md

 <p>
 It's likely that these scripts won't work right off the bat.
 For your instance of Jira install, use these API end point examples to understand the response returned.
 I've run these export scripts with only minor modifications across many enterprises, and so I'm hoping your configuration effort will be minimal, and refactoring effort will be zero.<br>
 <ul>
-<li>Endpoint example to access all change logs for a project: https://YOURINSTANCE.atlassian.net/rest/api/3/search?jql=project+%3D+[ProjectKEY]&fields=key,summary, created, issuetype, status, parent, labels, fixVersions,components,customfield_10007,resolutiondate&sorter/order=ASC&type=story&maxResults=1000&expand=changelog&startAt=</li>
+<li>Atlassian Jira Endpoint example to access all change logs for a project: https://YOURINSTANCE.atlassian.net/rest/api/3/search?jql=project+%3D+[ProjectKEY]&fields=key,summary, created, issuetype, status, parent, labels, fixVersions,components,customfield_10007,resolutiondate&sorter/order=ASC&type=story&maxResults=1000&expand=changelog&startAt=</li>
 <li>Endpoint example to access all changelogs which require pagination for one issue:https://YOURINSTANCE.atlassian.net//rest/api/3/issue/ISSUE-NUMBER/changelog?maxResults=100&startAt=</li>
 </ul>
 </p>

 <strong>Disclaimer</strong>
 <p>
-This software is provided "as is", without warranty of any kind, express or implied, including but not limited to the warranties of merchantability, fitness for a particular purpose and noninfringement.
+This software to access Jira change logs via the Atlassian API is provided "as is", without warranty of any kind, express or implied, including but not limited to the warranties of merchantability, fitness for a particular purpose and noninfringement.
 In no event shall the authors or copyright holders be liable for any claim, damages or other liability, whether in an action of contract, tort or otherwise, arising from, out of or in connection with the software or the use or other dealings in the software.
 </p>
 <p>
 This software is developed independently, and the views and opinions expressed are those of the author only.
 The software is not endorsed by any other entity, unless explicitly stated.